muchimi/JoystickGremlinEx/docs/index.md

 ## Differences with Joystick Gremlin

+GremlinEx started as a fork of the excellent Joystick Gremlin serveral years ago, with the goal of seeing if it could be ported to 64 bit and a more up to date version of Python.

-GremlinEx is not Joystick Gremlin or a new version of Joystick Gremlin.
-They may have a lot in common, however they are significantly different in how they work and function in many respects, including runtime.
-GremlinEx started as a fork, however in the last several years is mostly a gut/replace.
+Fast forward to today: GremlinEx (GEX) at this point is not Joystick Gremlin nor a new version of Joystick Gremlin - it's been re-architected and converted, while keeping with the spirit of the original.
+While common in origin, GEX is very significantly different internally with a different run engine, multi-threading, new and reworked mapping actions and containers, and core new functionality.
+GremlinEx may have started as a fork, however in the last several years has evolved to look similar, and functions differently and is now more than hundred thousand line of codes, two hundred if you include comments - I am a firm believer in comments to understand what the code does and perhaps more importantly, why.

-GremlinEx is heavily event driven, uses multi-threading, has networking and support for non-joystick devices, and has many actions, functions and options that do not exist in the original because they evolved differently.
+GremlinEx is now heavily event driven, uses multi-threading, has networking and support for non-joystick devices, and has many actions, functions and options that do not exist in the original because they evolved differently.
 Available [containers are listed here](containers.md#containers) and available mapping [actions are found here](actions.md#actions).

-The internal wiring is significantly different along with a completely new execution graph logic so any expectation that GremlinEx works like Joystick Gremlin may be misplaced and not applicable.
-GremlinEx is the essence of the original it's based on, has a general shared pedigree, however it does things differently.
+GremlinEx is squarely focused on performance, with most mappings aiming for millisecond processing time, and has many UI features to reduce the UI complexity to help with performance at design time.

+GremlinEx is heavily networked: it supports remote control of multiple clients.
+It supports network protocols to accept inputs from other devices on the network, and send data to other devices on the network for two-way communication/updates.

+GremlinEx even has a KVM mode to completly take over a client for game control purposes.

+The internal wiring is completely new, implementing a high performance execution graph runtime engine.

 While most Joystick Gremlin profiles should load as-is, some may not depending on the version of the profile and features used, especially if the features were deprecated in GremlinEx and replaced.
 This said, simpler profiles should work "as-is".
 A lot of care was applied to ensuring older profiles can load "as is" with the necessary conversions happening automatically - however this only goes so far.

 Also note that once a profile has been touched by GremlinEx, it may not work at all with any other prior version, including Joystick Gremlin because of changes to the profile file.

+GremlinEx also has several UI (user interface) enhancements aimed at improving the understanding of "what is my hardware doing now", for example, visual repeaters on buttons and axes, and automatic input switching for that time when you don't remember what button is what and you need to go to that input fast.

+GremlinEx lets you re-order your devices internally so the ones most often used can show up first in the user interface.

+GremlinEx is Windows theme aware, so has a dark mode.

+GremlinEx has a new sound processing engine, and features to play back audio at different speeds while maintaining the pitch.

+GremlinEx has a new API that makes it easier for custom plugins to be written and interface with inputs and outputs.

 ## Installation